mrlnc/ipcc-downloader/README.md

+>[!WARNING]
+> **Note:** I'm not sure if iOS actually uses the itunes.com-published IPCC configs (since they are all on the file system anyway).
+>
+> Preserving this repo as written at the time.
+It will not be updated.
+---

 # iOS Carrier Profiles (IPCC)

 Carrier Profiles configure your iOS smartphone for mobile networks.
 They control e.g. availability of VoLTE, Cell Broadcasts, and so on.